j0py/Tidy/README.md

 ## Video examples

-Quality of the videos will improve as i makemore of them.
+Quality of the videos will improve as i make more of them.
 Trying to keep them lean and mean.

 - [tidy experiments 1: first rhythm and sound](https://youtu.be/M7O0CmNMQGI)
 - [tidy experiments 2: the rec and play function](https://youtu.be/IzgYc9P942E)